willduff/mixedreality-enthusiast-guide/docs/headset-display.md

 1. Close or terminate all unneeded programs to free up memory and CPU.
 2. Reduce detail settings in your application.
 3. Go to **Settings > Mixed Reality > Headset Display** to reduce the amount of detail shown in the Windows Mixed Reality home.

+## The view in the headset is jittering and stuttering a lot.

+The system may not be able to render content to the headset, or the tracking system may be experiencing problems.
+Check the following:
+1. Open Task Manager to make sure that your PC has enough compute resources.
+You should have 80% of CPU free, 400MB of RAM, and disk IO should be below 80%.
+2. Make sure you have the latest graphics drivers for your hardware.
+See the [graphics driver section](before-you-start.md#make-sure-you-have-a-compatible-graphics-driver).
+3. Make sure the room has enough light.
+4. Unplug the device, close Windows Mixed Reality, and plug it in again.
+5. Restart your PC.
+6. If the problem persists, contact [customer support](https://support.microsoft.com/).